ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

-Now go ahead and highlite the shown section
+Now go ahead and highlight the shown section

 -------